grpc/grpc-java/examples/example-gauth/GOOGLE_AUTH_EXAMPLE.md

 from a maven repository.
 But if you need the latest SNAPSHOT binaries you will need to follow [COMPILING](../COMPILING.md) to build these.

-The source code is [here](src/main/java/io/grpc/examples/googleAuth).
 Please follow the [steps](./README.md#to-build-the-examples) to build the examples.
 The build creates the script `google-auth-client` in the `build/install/examples/bin/` directory which can be used to run this example.

 The example uses [Google PubSub gRPC API](https://cloud.google.com/pubsub/docs/reference/rpc/) to get a list